-- Waking up, getting ready for the day, and getting dressed in regular daily attire. - Eating in the dining room with other Acute Rehabilitation patients. - Active involvement in your therapy for at least three hours per day, including physical, occupational, and/or speech therapy.
-Psychology may also be part of the day. - Learning about medical issues, dietary issues, etc., as well as how the lives of you and your caregivers will be impacted by the change that has brought you to the Rehabilitation Unit. - Getting ready for bed.
+- Waking up, getting ready for the day, and getting dressed in regular daily attire. - Active involvement in your therapy for at least three hours per day, five days per week, including physical, occupational, and/or speech therapy.
+Psychology may also be part of the day. - Education about medicines, medical concerns, exercise/activities, nutrition, and transitioning to your home environment will be provided throughout your stay.